 This committee will advise the Chair on annual evaluation and merit for all faculty except the Chair, and will advise the Dean on annual evaluation of the Chair.
-It will be constituted in the fall semester of each year and will have three (3) eligible faculty members with at least two ranks represented.
+It will be constituted in the fall semester of each year and will have four (4) eligible faculty members with at least three out of the four ranks (lecturer, assistant, associate, full) represented.
 The term for each member will be for two years, with the terms staggered so that not all members are replaced in one year.
 One year terms for the initial constitution of the committee will be determined by random process.
 This committee will be appointed by the Chair in time to meet all evaluation deadlines and subject to the following criteria:

 A faculty member will be eligible for selection to the Committee provided that the faculty member:

 - Is available to serve and